Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Experiments

-For each dataset distillation method evaluated in this study, we consider multiple images-per-class (IPC) settings, i.e., $\text{IPC}\in\{3, 5, 10, 15, 20\}$.
+For each dataset distillation method evaluated in this study, we consider multiple images-per-class (IPC) settings, i.e., $\text{IPC}\in\{5, 10, 15, 20\}$.
 Under each setting, the distillation model is trained on the real training set $\mathcal{R}$ to synthesize IPC synthetic samples per class, which together form the distilled dataset $\mathcal{D}$.

 To assess the quality of the distilled samples produced by each method, we train a classification network using the distilled dataset $\mathcal{D}$ and report the overall accuracy (OA) on the real test set $\mathcal{T}$.
-The evaluated network architectures include AlexNet~\cite{alexnet}, VGG16~\cite{vgg}, Inception-v3~\cite{inception}, ResNet18~\cite{he2016deep}, ResNet101, DenseNet121~\cite{densenet}, DenseNet201, and RegNetX-16GF~\cite{regnet}.
-Each experiment is repeated ten times with random seeds, and we report the mean accuracy along with the standard deviation.
+The evaluated network architectures include VGG16~\cite{vgg}, Inception-v3~\cite{inception}, ResNet18~\cite{he2016deep}, and DenseNet121~\cite{densenet}.
+Each experiment is repeated five times with random seeds, and we report the mean accuracy along with the standard deviation.